matrixorigin/matrixorigin.io/docs/MatrixOne/Tutorial/develop-java-crud-demo.md

 }
 ```

-Executing this code will create a table in the `TEST` database.
+Executing this code will create a table in the `test` database, then we verify in mysql client to check if the table is created.

 ```
 mysql> show create table student;